jessicadunbar/nternetinspired.github.com/about.md

 <h2>Key skill Areas;</h2>

 <h3>Individual intervention;</h3>
-Using overarching  Effective Practice Principles of Assessment, Planning, Intervention, Review  to assess a child’s need and learning style to develop a realistic action plan.
+- Using overarching  Effective Practice Principles of Assessment, Planning, Intervention, Review  to assess a child’s need and learning style to develop a realistic action plan.

-Experienced in developing Education, Training and Employment motivation.
+- Experienced in developing Education, Training and Employment motivation.

-Skilled in addressing Vulnerability and Emotional Wellbeing, Problem Solving, Anger Management and Communication issues, Bullying, and general Behavioural, Social and Emotional difficulties and.
+- Skilled in addressing Vulnerability and Emotional Wellbeing, Problem Solving, Anger Management, Bullying and Communication issues, and general Behavioural, Social and Emotional difficulties and.

 <h3>Groupwork;</h3>
-Experience in delivering and developing  programmes of intervention and workshops with young people, such as 'Participation', general Problem Solving, Substance Misuse, Racism, Homophobia, Anger management, Positive Relationships.
+- Experience in delivering and developing  programmes of intervention and workshops with young people, such as 'Participation', general Problem Solving, Substance Misuse, Racism, Homophobia, Anger management, Positive Relationships.

 <h3>Family Intervention;</h3>
-Working with families as a whole, or separately with adults, signposting and supporting their engagement with partnership/support agencies where appropriate.
+- Working with families as a whole, or separately with adults, signposting and supporting their engagement with partnership/support agencies where appropriate.

-Knowledge and practical experience of Positive Parenting Programmes, Family Group Conferencing and Restorative principles.
+- Knowledge and practical experience of Positive Parenting Programmes, Family Group Conferencing and Restorative principles.

 <h3>General skills and Experience;</h3>
-Training and experience in Safeguarding, Mental Health, Vulnerability, Housing, Bereavement, Alcohol and Drug Abuse, Sexual Health, Teenage Relationship Abuse, Learning difficulties and Anger Management Issues.
+- Training and experience in Safeguarding, Mental Health, Vulnerability, Housing, Bereavement, Alcohol and Drug Abuse, Sexual Health, Teenage Relationship Abuse, Learning difficulties and Anger Management Issues.

-‘Participation’ (including engaging children in Service and Policy development), motivational interviewing, play therapy, heuristic play, solution focused therapy and Restorative practice skills.
+- ‘Participation’ (including engaging children in Service and Policy development), motivational interviewing, play therapy, heuristic play, solution focused therapy and Restorative practice skills.

-Procuring and developing resources, project management, report writing and policy development.
+- Procuring and developing resources, project management, report writing and policy development.

-Direct access to a range of resources relating to Learning, Behavioural, Social and Emotional difficulties.
+- Direct access to a range of resources relating to Learning, Behavioural, Social and Emotional difficulties.

-Professional contacts and awareness of referral pathways - appropriate referrals to external agencies and services based upon accurate assessments of need.
+- Professional contacts and awareness of referral pathways - appropriate referrals to external agencies and services based upon accurate assessments of need.